 Communication.
 Be patient.
 Use simple phrases and short sentences, but don't talk to the person as if he or she were a child.
 Begin by saying his or her name.
 Be sure you have your loved one's attention.
 Allow him or her to complete a sentence or thought without interrupting.

 Bathing.
 Follow familiar routines as much as possible.
 Lay out towels, soap, shampoo, and clothes in advance, and have the bath or shower water at the right temperature before bringing the individual into the bathroom.
+Don't discuss whether a bath is needed.
 If he or she refuses to get into the tub or shower, suggest an alternative, such as a washcloth and bowl of warm water.
 Encourage as much self-care as possible, minimizing hands-on help.
 Talk your loved one through each step.
 If all else fails, try again later.

 Dental care.
 Prepare the toothbrush, and demonstrate how to brush.
 If the person won't brush or refuses help, try a foam applicator or a cloth moistened with mouthwash.

 Dressing and grooming.
 Keep grooming simple to avoid frustration, while trying to accommodate your loved one's past grooming habits.
 Help him or her to dress at the same time each day.
 Choose clothing that she or he can manage easily without assistance; avoid buttons, hooks, snaps, and ties.
 Lay out clothing in the order it will be put on.
+To avoid confusion or disagreements, clear closets and drawers of clothes that are out of season, inappropriate, or seldom worn.
 Avoid shoes with slippery soles, pants or dresses that are too long, and sleeves that could catch on doorknobs.

 Toileting.
 To make the bathroom easy to find, put a colorful sign or reflective tape on the door.
 Buy slacks and pants with elastic waists, which are easier to manage than snaps and buttons.
 Record when the person urinates and has bowel movements, and remind him or her to use the bathroom at these times.
 Restlessness or agitation may be a sign of bladder or rectal fullness.
 Help the person get into a comfortable position on the toilet.
+Restrict fluids two hours before bedtime; you may also find that a commode or urinal bottle at the bedside is helpful.
 Use incontinence aids such as disposable briefs and pads to protect furniture.
 Try to be calm and understanding when accidents occur.

 Sleeping.
 Discourage long naps during the day, and limit caffeine intake after 1 p.m.
 An afternoon walk or other exercise may improve nighttime sleep.
 Sleeping areas should be quiet and dim but not completely dark.
 Keep a night light on in the bedroom and bathroom.

 Activity.
 Some people with Alzheimer's disease still enjoy a meal out or a social gathering, but others can become overstimulated or anxious.
 Observe how much activity your loved one can tolerate.
+Do you see signs that he or she is becoming frustrated?
+If so, offer help or try redirecting his or her attention to another activity.
 Provide opportunities for exercise, outdoor walks, and rides in the car.
 Concentrate on variations of activities your loved one enjoyed before becoming ill.
 For example, you might ask someone who loved cooking to help wash the vegetables.